DecentricCorp/Lightrail-API-Docs/apiary-sources/sections/object-model.md

 ### Programs
 A Lightrail _Program_ is a template for issuing Lightrail values, i.e. Value Stores.
 Programs specify the general attributes of Value Stores that derive from them, such as currency, validity period, minimum/maximum amount, as well as the constraints that apply to spending them, known as _Redemption Rules_.

 Lightrail recognizes that issuing value seldom happens in isolation and is usually part of a broader organized context which is encapsulated by the concept of Program.
 Therefore, when creating a new Value Store, you always need to specify its reference  `program` object to which it belongs.
 As an analogy, think of Programs as minting facilities and Value Stores as coins.
 Just as valid coins can only be created by a minting facility, Lightrail values can only be issued as part of a Program and are subject to its broader rules and restrictions.

 Lightrail currently supports two types of Programs which are differentiated based on their `type` attribute:

 - _Principal Programs_ are used to organize and create  `principal` Value Stores, namely to create new Cards, and
 - _Promotional Programs_ are used to create `attached` Value Stores which can be added to existing cards and provide some additional promotional value to the card holder subject to more restrictive conditions.

+Note that since Cards need to have at least one Value Store, i.e. the principal Value Store, Cards cannot exist in isolation either and in order to create cards, you need at least one Principal Program to create the Principal Value Stores of your Cards which happens at the time of Card creation.

 Programs are also a great way to group, organize, and analyze values.
 For example, you probably want to know how many people took advantage of your _Back to School_ promotions and how it affected your sales.
 The Lightrail Web App provides various stats and analyses for the values created in each Program.